gopiperu/identityArchitect/SAMLAssertion.md

 * Once, the assertion is validated by the authentication server, it issues an access token.
 * It appears that this flow is not ideal when it comes to security.
 * No need for a connected app (when compared to other flows like JWT  or client credentials).
 It uses single sign on configuration

+Almost Impractical:
+Why: Because it has some restrictions.

+Limitation:
+* Experience cloud doesnt support this flow